GWC-DCMB/curriculum-notebooks/paper/paper.md

 3. Create informative summary statistics and data visualizations in Python.

-These skills provide a solid foundation for basic data analysis in Python and participation in our programming exposes students to the many ways coding and data science can be used to make large impacts across many disciplines.
+These skills provide a solid foundation for basic data analysis in Python and participation in our events exposes students to the many ways coding and data science can be used to make large impacts across many disciplines.

 ## Course Content